-In 2019, our long-term incentive awards to certain of our key employees (including our named executive officers) consisted of a mix of the following three grant types:
+In 2020, our long-term incentive awards to certain of our key employees (including our named executive officers) consisted of a mix of the following three grant types:

-• Cash-Based Long-Term Incentive ("LTI") Awards (weighted 25%): Cash-based long-term incentive opportunity granted under the CIP that may be earned from 0 to 200% of the target amount, based on performance against financial metrics measured over the three-year performance period from January 1, 2019 through December 31, 2021.
-The financial metrics for the 2019-2021 performance period are three-year adjusted diluted EPS (weighted 40%), three-year average parts & services organic revenue growth (weighted 40%), and three-year average return on invested capital ("ROIC") (weighted 20%).

-- PSU-1s (weighted 50%): performance-based restricted stock units granted under the Equity Incentive Plan that vest over a three-year period, subject to the executive's continued employment, but only if we achieve positive diluted EPS during any fiscal year within five years from the date of grant. - PSU-2s (weighted 25%): performance-based restricted stock units granted under the Equity Incentive Plan that vest from 0 to 200% of the target number of shares based on the same financial metrics as used for the cash-based LTI awards, measured over the same three-year performance period, subject to the executive's continued employment.
+- Cash-Based Long-Term Incentive ("LTI") Awards (weighted 25%): Cash-based long-term incentive opportunity granted under the CIP that may be earned from 0 to 200% of the target amount, based on performance against financial metrics measured over the three-year performance period from January 1, 2020 through December 31, 2022.
+The financial metrics for the 2020-2022 performance period are three-year adjusted diluted EPS (weighted 40%), three-year average parts & services organic revenue growth (weighted 40%), and three-year average return on invested capital ("ROIC") (weighted 20%). - PSU-1s (weighted 50%): Performance-based restricted stock units granted under the Equity Incentive Plan that generally vest over a three-year period, subject to the executive's continued employment through the date of vesting, but only if we achieve positive diluted EPS during any fiscal year within five years from the date of grant.
+In addition, the PSU-1s are aligned with stockholders' interests because the ultimate value of any earned shares depends on our total stockholder return over the performance and vesting period. - PSU-2s (weighted 25%): Performance-based restricted stock units granted under the Equity Incentive Plan that generally vest from 0 to 200% of the target number of shares based on the same financial metrics as used for the cash-based LTI awards, measured over the same three-year performance period, subject to the executive's continued employment through the date of vesting.
 The Compensation Committee introduced the PSU-2s to increase the proportion of long-term incentives that is tied to three-year performance objectives.
-In addition to rewarding such performance objectives, the PSU-2s are aligned with stockholders because the ultimate value of any earned shares depends on our total stockholder return over the performance and vesting period.
+In addition to rewarding such performance objectives, the PSU-2s are aligned with stockholders' interests because the ultimate value of any earned shares depends on our total stockholder return over the performance and vesting period.